Interview by Emily Swaddle, working on Alumni Engagement at rootAbility

-Floor van den Elzen is a big name in the Dutch student sustainability scene: whilst getting her masters in Sustainable Development: Environmental Governance at Utrecht University, Floor was on the board of the national student sustainability network Studenten voor Morgen, volunteered with rootAbility, she was listed in the Duurzame Jonge 100 (Sustainable Youth) for 2016, and, of course, she worked at the Green Office Utrecht.
+Floor van den Elzen is a big name in the Dutch student sustainability scene.
+Whilst getting her Master’s degree in Sustainable Development: Environmental Governance at Utrecht University, Floor was on the board of the national student sustainability network Studenten voor Morgen, she volunteered with rootAbility, she was listed in the Duurzame Jonge 100 (Sustainable Youth) for 2016, and, of course, she worked at the Green Office Utrecht.
 After starting in January 2015 as Living Lab Coordinator she continued as Assistant Manager in the spring of the following year.

 “Green Offices come up where you wouldn’t expect them!”

 How was the transition from the GO to the working world?

 After leaving the GOU, Floor spent a year carrying out research in India, writing a thesis, graduating from her Master’s degree and traveling some more before starting at True Price.
 She claims that a lot of her confidence in job hunting was thanks to the skills she developed in the “safe space” of the GO.
 In her position as Living Lab Coordinator, she had to meet with a lot of staff members from a variety of disciplines.
 Although she felt a little insecure at first, she learnt to see the staff members as colleagues and peers that need to be persuaded, just as students do.
 This proved to be valuable experience for her current position at True Price where she has frequent contact with important actors from external parties.

 Looking back, was her time at the GO professionally valuable?

 Floor gives the Green Office a lot of credit for the development of many of her professional skills including organisational and admin skills.